 Overview This page contains the latest trade data of Telephones.
 In 2019, Telephones were the world's 19th most traded product, with a total trade of $128B.
 Between 2018 and 2019 the exports of Telephones decreased by -3.36%, from $132B to $128B.
 Trade in Telephones represent 0.7% of total world trade.

 Telephones are a part of Electrical machinery and equipment.
 They include Parts of line telephone/telegraph equipment, nes, Telegraphic apparatus, nes, Telephonic or telegraphic switching apparatus, Apparatus, for carrier-current line systems, nes, Telephone sets, Telephonic apparatus, nes, and Teleprinters.

 Exports In 2019 the top exporters of Telephones were China ($54.8B), Vietnam ($18.2B), Mexico ($12.5B), South Korea ($12.1B), and Hong Kong ($5.77B).

 Imports In 2019 the top importers of Telephones were Hong Kong ($20.7B), China ($16.7B), United States ($14B), Vietnam ($13.7B), and India ($8.55B).

-Tariffs: In 2018 the average tariff for Telephones was 6.31%, been the 667 lowest tariff using the HS4 product classification.
+Tariffs In 2018 the average tariff for Telephones was 6.72%, making it the 639th lowest tariff using the HS4 product classification.

-Ranking: Telephones ranks 386th in the Product Complexity Index (PCI).
+Ranking Telephones ranks 225th in the Product Complexity Index (PCI).